 3. INNER JOY - Freedom

-This is part of the second (and eventually third) stage of Yoga, self improvement.
+This is part of the second stage of Yoga, self improvement.
 A very complex and strategic path is needed here, which is why self awareness and acceptance have to happen first.

 The way your mind thinks is important.
 The pathways in the mind need help rearranging themselves.
 Meditation is the only way to do this.
 You can meditate on joy right now.

-Or by making it more personal in that moment.
-Sometimes when I have to walk up a very steep hill, instead of suffering my way through it, I change my focus, I find something around me to focus on that is beautiful.
-Like the way the sun looks behind the clouds or by smelling a flower or by watching that toddler jump in the puddles.
-By shifting your focus and returning to what's happening right now, you can find joy and gratitude in any almost situation.
+You can also find inner joy by making it more personal in that moment.
+Sometimes when I have to walk up a very steep hill, instead of suffering my way through it, I change my focus.
+I find something around me to focus on that is beautiful.
+The way the sun looks behind the clouds or by smelling a flower or by watching that toddler jump in the puddles.
+By shifting your focus and returning to what's happening right now, you can find joy and gratitude in almost any situation.